 Soldiers fired at rock-throwing protesters in Bandipora area and wounded at least three civilians.

 In an escalating confrontation in the last seven days, at least 10 rebels and four civilians have died in five gunbattles and subsequent anti-India clashes.
+Two Indian army soldiers also have been killed in a rebel ambush.

 Nuclear-armed rivals India and Pakistan each administer part of Kashmir, but both claim the Himalayan territory in its entirety.
+Rebel groups demand that Kashmir be united either under Pakistani rule or as an independent country.

 Anti-India sentiment runs deep in Kashmir`s mostly Muslim population and most people support the rebels` cause against Indian rule.